 Getting the fire going

-In a nutshell, you're trying to get the fire to temperature quickly, which means giving the fire a lot of air.
+In a nutshell, you're trying to get the fire to temperature quickly, which means giving the kindling a lot of air and not adding coal until the wood is really hot.

-- Light the paper and close the door (some stoves are supposed to be started with the door about an inch ajar).
+- Light the firelighter or paper and close the door (some stove models are supposed to be started with the door about an inch ajar).

-- Wait for about 5-10 minutes, when you should hear the fire 'roaring' and showing a strong flame.
-If the door is open, close it now.
+- Wait for about five minutes, when you should hear the fire 'roaring' and showing a strong flame.
+By this time, the kindling should have turned completely black, but not be falling apart.

 - Now the fire's hot it doesn't need a lot of air any more.
-Partially close both the bottom draught and the top draught.
+Close or partially close the bottom draught, leaving the top draught open.
 This will keep the fuel burning slowly and steadily.

 - Now leave it alone.
 Don't poke it about, stoke it up, or worry it with a stick.
 If you do, the coal will collapse in on itself and stop the air from flowing through the fire.